The Love Island library: These are all the Love Islanders with book deals

 Amber has been smashing it ever since she won Love Island in 2019 and has added to her impressive resumé by becoming an author.

-Earlier this year Amber signed a deal with Mills & Boon for her first novel called “Until I Met You” which is a romance novel set to be released in July next year.
+Last year Amber signed a deal with Mills & Boon for her first novel called “Until I Met You” which is a romance novel set to be released in July this year.

 Along with the publication Amber and Mills & Boon are launching a competition for unpublished authors from underrepresented ethnic backgrounds.